LeetLLM

 Multi-head attention

-Imagine giving several analysts separate learned views of an order timeline, then letting a final projection combine their reports.
-Multi-head attention makes that capacity available: each head has its own query, key, and value projections.
-A trained head may acquire a recognizable routing pattern, but the architecture doesn't assign jobs such as "policy clause head" in advance.
+Multi-head attention gives the model several learned routing views of the same token sequence, then lets a final projection combine those views.
+Each head has its own query, key, and value projections.
+A trained head may acquire a recognizable routing pattern, but the architecture doesn't assign jobs such as "syntax head" or "copy head" in advance.

 MultiHead(Q,K,V)=Concat(head1,…,headh)WO\text{MultiHead}(Q,K,V) = \text{Concat}(\text{head}_1, \ldots, \text{head}_h) W^OMultiHead(Q,K,V)=Concat(head1,…,headh)WO